Aztec03hub/vscode-mcp-server/ux-improvements-plan.md

 **Example**: When `format C:` was executed, it showed a warning but then actually attempted to format the C: drive.
 We were only saved by insufficient permissions.

+**Current State (2025-06-04)**:
+- `detectDestructiveCommand` function is working correctly and detecting patterns
+- Commands are currently **BLOCKED** when detected (returns error message)
+- Auto-approval check is hardcoded to `false` (placeholder)
+- Shell auto-approval toggle is marked as completed but **NOT IMPLEMENTED**
+- Only apply_diff auto-approval exists, not shell auto-approval

 ---

 ## 📋 COMPREHENSIVE TASK BREAKDOWN